 The purpose of this module is to support students in honing their teaching and professional competence as well as developing them as critical, reflective and competent Sepedi language educators.
-Students learn to compare and contrast various learning and teaching
+Students learn to compare and contrast various learning and teaching approaches.

-- display their pedagogic content knowledge in addressing themes prescribed by the Curriculum and Assessment Policy Statement (CAPS): - present the content with focus on Content Representation (CoRes) and Pedagogic and • Professional experience Repertoires (PaP-eRs): - describe the nature and significance of Sepedi as a subject and their identity as subject-• specific teachers: - develop a teaching philosophy and describe competencies of the subject-specific • teacher.
+- display their pedagogic content knowledge in addressing themes prescribed by the Curriculum and Assessment Policy Statement (CAPS); - present the content with focus on Content Representation (CoRes) and Pedagogic and Professional experience Repertoires (PaP-eRs); - describe the nature and significance of Sepedi as a subject and their identity as subjectspecific teachers; - develop a teaching philosophy and describe competencies of the subject-specific teacher.

-Minimum Full Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0%
+Minimum Full Mark for Examination Admission - 0%

-Methodology and Practicum: MFSPZY4 NQF level: 7 NQF credits: 36 isiZulu 4
+Methodology and MFSPZY4 NQF level: 7 NQF credits: 36

+Practicum:

+isiZulu 4